 - Her "Willow" persona has none of her scruples, and Rose is horrified that she killed multiple people in that state—including Joey's fiance.

 - Pitbull Dates Puppy: She married Hosun, Slade's former tech guy.
-Although the motive was obstensibly (to Hosun) avoid getting murdered by Slade, and (to Rose) to piss Slade off, they got along well.
+Although the motive was obstensibly (to Hosun) to avoid getting murdered by Slade, and (to Rose) to piss Slade off, they got along well.
 Rose breaks down when he is killed.

 - Race Lift: Her mixed heritage was erased in the New 52 after DC made her Adeline Kane's daughter instead of Lilian Worth's.
-Following Rebirth, Lillian was her mom again and Rose's mixed ethnicity restored.
+Following DC Rebirth, Lillian was her mom again and Rose's mixed ethnicity restored.